API Reference

 Specialised generate_dataset for exogenous stochastic benchmarks.

-Generates nb_instances problem instances, each with nb_scenarios independent scenario draws.
+Generates nb_instances problem instances, each with contexts_per_instance context draws and nb_scenarios scenario draws per context.
 The scenario→sample mapping is controlled by the target_policy:

-• Without target_policy (default): K scenarios produce K unlabeled samples (1:1).
+• Without target_policy (default): M contexts × K scenarios produce M×K unlabeled samples per instance.

-• With target_policy(sample, scenarios) -> Vector{DataSample}: enables anticipative labeling (K labeled samples) or SAA (1 sample aggregating all K scenarios).
+• With target_policy(ctx_sample, scenarios) -> Vector{DataSample}: enables anticipative labeling (K labeled samples) or SAA (1 sample aggregating all K scenarios).

 Keyword arguments

-• target_policy: when provided, called as target_policy(sample, scenarios) to compute labels.
+• target_policy: when provided, called as target_policy(ctx_sample, scenarios) to compute labels.
 Defaults to nothing (unlabeled samples).

 • seed: passed to MersenneTwister when rng is not provided.